ztkxhh/multi-robot-planner/README.md

 #### (4) Build
 ```
 After pre-setting, you can clone this repository to your catkin workspace and catkin_make.
-A new workspace is recommended:
+A new workspace is recommended.
 ```
 cd ${YOUR_WORKSPACE_PATH}/src
 git clone https:xxxxxxxxxx